rerouj/py-dts/README.md

 - Error handling and validation for robust API interactions
 - Support for multiple storage backends (local filesystem, GitHub, ExistDb)

-The [Patristic Text Archive](https://pta.bbaw.de/en/) can also be accessed through this API, see .env.example file for configuration.

 ## Installation

 To run the api locally, clone the repository and install the required dependencies with Poetry: